gschmutz/event-driven-microservices-workshop/08-using-kafka-streams-simple/README.md

 All the values produced should arrive on the consumer in uppercase.

-Unit testing the `ChangeCaseProcessor` can be done using the `MockProcessorContext` from the `kafka-streams-test-utils` library.
+## Testing Kafka Streams Application

+In this part we are using the `kafka-streams-test-utils` package to support testing a Kafka Streams application.

 Add the following dependencies to the Maven `pom.xml`